BlablaTara/SupportTool/README.md

 ## DATABASE:

 **Testdatabase:**
-> Docker compose starts two containers, one with mongoDB and the other one with Couchbase.
+> Docker Compose starts two containers: one with MongoDB and one with Couchbase.

 $ `docker compose up -d`

 ### **Couchbase-indexes:**

-> For couchbase to work with the support-tool and the different checks - make these indexes:*
+> For Couchbase to work with the support tool and the different checks, create the following index:

 CREATE PRIMARY INDEX ON `<BUCKET>`.`<SCOPE>`.`<COLLECTION>`;

 ### **Couchbase error**

-> If you come across a 'native-build'-error when starting you couchbase database then follow these steps:
+> If you encounter a "native-build" error when starting your Couchbase database, follow these steps:

 $ `rm -rf node_modules package-lock.json`